airosa/sdmx-prototype-json/proto-20130102/field-guide-jsonseries4.md

       ]
     }

-Data objects map directly to series and groups in SDMX-ML messages:
+Data objects map to SDMX series and groups:

 - Series have both dimensions and observations fields.
-Attributes field is optional in case there are no attributes at the series level.
+They have usually also attributes field but this optional in case there are no attributes at the series level.
 The array values in the dimensions field are always integers (null is not possible).
-- Groups have always attributes field.
+- Groups have at minimum always attributes field.
 They also have dimensions field unless the attributes are attached at the data set level.
 Groups do not have observations field.
 The array values in the dimensions field contain nulls for the dimensions that are wildcarded.

 ### dimensions

 *Array* *nullable*.
-An array of dimension values.
-Each value is an index to the *codes* array in the respective *Dimension* object.
-If the code is *null* then code value for respective dimension is wildcarded.
+An array of dimension codes.
+Each code is an index to the *codes* array in the respective *Dimension* object.
+If the code is *null* then code value for respective dimension is undefined.
+For example if the data object is a sibling set.
+If dimensions is null then values for all dimensions are null.
+For example if the data object is data set level attributes.
 Example:

-    // Dimensions for series
+    // Dimensions for time series
     "dimensions": [
       0,
       93,